AnggaR96s/Reforestation/README.md

-## What do I look like?
-A JOKE MACHINE!?
+## What is a tornado's favorite game to play?
+Twister!